 In addition to the general ESG risk assessment, in 2021, we launched the Sustainable Choice vertical.
-Sustainable

-Choice is intended to enable sustainable procurement for customers.
-Suppliers and their products are assessed with the help of an extensive list of criteria (which is posted here: Assessment criteria) drawn up in conjunction with various NGOs and experts.
-This group also continuously develops the criteria through an advisory board.
+Sustainable Choice is intended to enable sustainable procurement for customers.
+Suppliers and their products are assessed with the help of an extensive list of criteria drawn up in conjunction with various NGOs and experts.
+This group also continuously develops the criteria, acting as an advisory board.
 If a supplier passes the assessment, its offering is included in the Sustainable Choice catalogue and the supplier's details are published on our website.
-This approach enables high-quality, sustainable procurement with maximum transparency regarding the supplier's sustainability performance.
+This approach enables highquality, sustainable procurement with maximum transparency regarding the supplier's sustainability performance.